Dalmanski/To-Do-Games-List/README.md

-Steps on how to open this app.
+How to Open the App:

-1. Download ZIP file "To-Do_Games_List.zip"
+1. Download the ZIP file: To-Do_Games_List.zip
-2. Extract it
+2. Extract the contents of the ZIP file to any folder
-3. Run the application (.exe), and you're good to go.
+3. Run the application (To-Do_Games_List.exe)